Home | Products | PowerPoint | PowerPoint Tutorials | Text and Fonts

-Selecting Text in PowerPoint 2010
+Selecting Text in PowerPoint 2010 for Windows

-Product/Version: PowerPoint 2010
+Product/Version: PowerPoint 2010 for Windows

 PowerPoint and indeed all Microsoft Office programs allow you to work with a particular object only if it is selected.
 For example, you select a shape to make changes to the shape.
 You similarly select a chart to edit the chart.
-And yes, you can select a text container object such as a text placeholder, a text box, or even a shape -- and then make changes to its position, formatting, size, etc. However, this changes the entire object -- and leaves the actual text content within that object largely unchanged.
+And yes, you can select a text container object such as a text placeholder, a text box, or even a shape, and then make changes to its position, formatting, size, etc. However, this changes the entire object, and leaves the actual text content within that object largely unchanged.
 To make changes to the actual text, you first need to select the text and then make changes by using the options available within the Home tab of the Ribbon or the Mini Toolbar.

 • To select a word, place the cursor within the word and double-click.

-• To select a paragraph, place the cursor within the paragraph and triple-click -- yes this might seem difficult at first but go ahead and try this.
+• To select a paragraph, place the cursor within the paragraph and triple-click. yes, this might seem difficult at first but go ahead and try this.

-• To select all text in a text object, place your cursor anywhere within the text area and then press the Ctrl+A keyboard shortcut.
+• To select all text in a text object, place your cursor anywhere within the text area and then press the Ctrl + A keyboard shortcut.

 • To select a block of text, place the insertion point before the text you wish to select, then click and drag the mouse over the text which you want to select.
 Keep dragging until you have selected the text you want.

 • Click on the edge of the text placeholder to select the placeholder, and not any text (see Figure 1).
-Then press the Enter (or F2) key on the keyboard to select the entire text within the text object (see Figure 2).
+Then press the Enter (or the F2) key on the keyboard to select the entire text within the text object (see Figure 2).
 Press the Esc key (or toggle the selection with the F2 key) to deselect the text.

-Text Placeholder selected
+• Text Placeholder selected

 Figure 1: Text Placeholder selected

-Entire text selected within the text object
+• Entire text selected within the text container

-• To select all text in the Outline pane, place your cursor anywhere within the pane, and then press the Ctrl+A keyboard shortcut.
+• To select all text in the Outline pane, place your cursor anywhere within the pane, and then press the Ctrl + A keyboard shortcut.
 Or click and drag the mouse over the text which you want to select.

 • Shift + Up Arrow

-Select or deselect text one line up
+Select or deselect text one line up.

 • Shift + Down Arrow

-Select or deselect text one line down
+Select or deselect text one line down.

 • Shift + Left Arrow

-Select or deselect one character to the left
+Select or deselect one character to the left.

 • Shift + Right Arrow

-Select or deselect one character to the right
+Select or deselect one character to the right.

 • Shift + Home